JetBrains/teamcity-documentation/topics/known-issues.md

     ```

-* On Windows 10 containers work via Hyper\-V and may experience problems with network and other subsystems.
+* On Windows 10 containers work via Hyper-V and may experience problems with network and other subsystems.
 To diagnose these problems, execute the following PowerShell script:

     ```Shell
         Invoke-WebRequest https://aka.ms/Debug-ContainerHost.ps1 -UseBasicParsing | Invoke-Expression